Spreety/meeting-scheduler-app/README.md

 the user to add, update, and delete employees.
 Reports are able to be generated that show either employee appointment totals, employees by Country, or employee schedules.

-This project was my Capstone project for my BA in Software Developement.
+This project was my Capstone project for my BS in Software Developement.

 Author: Melissa Epperson
 Capstone version 1